-REGIONAL PARK - means acreage listed in the "Community and Regional Parks" subsection of the Plan Implementation Requirements Section of the Broward County Land Use Plan that is utilized by the Broward County Board of County Commissioners to meet the regional level parks requirement of the Broward County Land Use Plan.
+REGIONAL PARK - means acreage as described in the "Community and Regional Parks" subsection of the Implementation Requirements and Procedures Section of the Broward County Land Use Plan that is utilized by the Broward County Board of County Commissioners to meet the regional level parks requirement of the Broward County Land Use Plan.

-REGIONAL TRANSPORTATION NETWORK - means the facilities contained within the Broward Metropolitan Planning Organization's adopted long range Highway Network, except for those roads functionally classified as city collector roads, but not excluding other modes and networks such as corridors, transit, greenways and freight.
+REGIONAL TRANSPORTATION NETWORK - means the facilities contained within the Broward Metropolitan Planning Organization's adopted long range plan and roadway capacity tables, except for those roads functionally classified as city collector roads, but not excluding other modes and networks such as corridors, transit, greenways and freight.